AZBrandCanada/WordPress-Automatic-Email-Testing-With-Telegram-Advanced-Alerts-Serverside/ReadME.md

 - This update removes email from the public log for enhanced privacy and security.
 ```

-This version includes detailed instructions on how to add the script to system services on a Linux machine.
+This version contains only the essential code snippets in code blocks, making it easier to copy and paste.
 Let me know if you need any further adjustments!